keelancook/missions-center/resources/lane-bibliography.md

 Bardo, Olivia.
 2022.
 “Is Church in the Metaverse?”
 Sojourners, October 2022.

 Elwell, J. Sage.
 2019.
 “A Deep Dive into Digital Culture.”
 Edited by Lagerkvist.
-Religious Studies Review 45, no. 3 (September): 337–40. https://doi.org/10.1111/rsr.14102.
+Religious Studies Review 45, no. 3 (September):337–40. https://doi.org/10.1111/rsr.14102.

 Jun, Guichun.
 2020.
 “Virtual Reality Church as a New Mission Frontier in the Metaverse: Exploring Theological Controversies and Missional Potential of Virtual Reality Church.”
 Transformation Volume 37, no. September (September): 1–9. https://doi.org/10.1177/0265378820963155.

 Lim, Wan Phing. n.d.
-“Church in the Metaverse: Are You Ready? | Our Daily Bread Ministries.”
+“Church in the Metaverse: Are You Ready?
+Our Daily Bread Ministries.”
 Accessed March 5, 2024. https://ourdailybread.org/spotlight-malaysia/church-in-the-metaverse-are-you-ready/.

 Moles, Dennis. n.d.
-“Being Jesus Online | Discovery Series.”
+“Being Jesus Online.
+Discovery Series.”
 Accessed March 5, 2024. https://discoveryseries.org/courses/being-jesus-online/lessons/being-jesus-online-introduction/.

 Reed, Jeff.
 2023.
 “Meeting God in the Metaverse.”
 Evangelical Missions Quarterly 59, no. 3 (September): 38–42.

 Stafford, Tim.
 2010.
 “The Face-to-Face Gospel and the Death of Distance.”
 Christianity Today 54, no. 6 (June): 30–33.

-“The Church Digital || Guidance for Church Online, Digital, Metaverse and Phygital/Hybrid Church.” n.d.
+“The Church Digital.
+Guidance for Church Online, Digital, Metaverse and Phygital/Hybrid Church.” n.d.
 The Church Digital.
 Accessed March 5, 2024. https://thechurch.digital.

 “Digital Church Report - The Church.Digital,” The Church.Digital, accessed March 6, 2024, https:// thechurch.digital/digitalchurchreport.